 The manualized ACT treatment consisted of 10 weekly 50-minute individual therapy sessions (see Hill et al., in press for detail description of this ACT protocol).
 The number of sessions was limited to 10 to determine the effectiveness of a brief ACT intervention.
 Despite its manualized nature, the content and pace of sessions were tailored to the individual in order to best meet the needs of each participant while also maintaining the functional adherence to ACT (e.g., focus on behavior activation, mindfulness and acceptance of difficult internal experiences).
 Each session began with a brief mindfulness exercise and then moved to the treatment agenda set for that session.
 The regular mindfulness practices helped to build the skill of gentle, nonjudgmental awareness of present moment experiences.
 During each session, the therapist discussed EE episodes that had occurred since the last therapy session.

 The first area of focus in the intervention was determining the function of participants’ EE.
 While participants had identified EE as a problem, they had little insight as to how it was maintained functionally as well as the scope of its impact on daily life.
 As such, it was important for the therapists to assess if participants engaged in EE in order to escape or distract from difficult emotions (e.g., anger, sadness, loneliness).
-Both participants indicated that this was the case, and the next part of therapy helped participants increase their awareness of this functional link and the long-term consequences.
+Both participants indicated that this was the case, and the next part of therapy helped participants increase their awareness of this functional link and the long-term consequences of using EE to regulate internal experiences.
 In ACT literature, this functional process is called experiential avoidance and is targeted in treatment using “creative hopelessness” and “control is the problem” techniques (Hayes et al., 2012).
 The experiential exercises in ACT suggest that it can be beneficial to let go of ineffective emotion regulation coping strategies, like EE.
 Both participants recognized that EE was a way to distract themselves from difficult thoughts and feelings and that they were unable to completely eliminate or avoid these unwanted internal experiences.
 Furthermore, after engaging in EE they often experienced feelings of guilt, shame, sadness, and frustration.

 The next area of focus in treatment was to teach mindfulness skills as alternatives to ineffective control strategies.
 Mindfulness of breathe, emotions, and eating exercises were completed in session, and participants were asked to practice these skills on their own.
 Mindfulness practice was important in helping participants to increase their awareness of the EE cycle, including situations that often preceded unwanted emotions and thoughts, the difficult thoughts and emotions themselves, the response to these internal experiences, and the consequences of those reactions.
 In addition, mindfulness practices helped participants to learn through experience that they were able to have their difficult internal experiences without having to either push them away or act on them.